 What was your initial reaction to seeing Alvin?

-design solutions utilizing basic physics principles to deal with the
+I was—and still am—blown away.
+I was amazed with the simple yet elegant design solutions utilizing basic physics principles to deal with the incredibly deep work environment.

 How far into your training were you before your first dive?

 I worked with the group for eight months before I had my first pilot-in-training dive, with Expedition Leader Pat Hickey.
 It was October 2003 on the East Pacific Rise.
 At first I just got to observe, and that meant seeing what Pat was like in the sub.
 As many people know, he swears and yells.
 A lot.
 It’s just part of how he pilots the sub, and it’s a job he does extremely well.
 Still, I was sort of pushing myself back in the corner, cringing.
 Then all of a sudden he stopped swearing, looked at me, and said—really sweet— “OK, it’s your turn.”
 I was fumbling a little, and I was worried that he would start screaming.
 But he didn’t raise his voice once, and he was very encouraging.

 Is piloting the sub like driving a car?

 No. A car basically goes forward and reverse on solid ground.
 The sub, however, goes up and down and sideways.
 It tilts forward and back.
 It rocks side to side.
 It spins on a dime.
 All this happens in a moving water column.
 Speed is another difference.
 Alvin only goes about 2 miles per hour, but weighs many times more than a regular car, around 34,000 pounds.
 Because of the inertia of the sub’s large mass, you have to be careful not to run it into cliffs and other deep-sea features.